 If you’re in the UK, the most reasonable and accessible option for purchasing Steem is from the Binance exchange.
 As Binance enables credit card linkage, the process is fairly the fastest when done with a credit card and on Binance.
 Binance is one of the most trusted exchanges within the overall cryptocurrency and blockchain community and has maintained its stance for quite some time now.
 You can purchase Steem directly on Binance if you’re in the UK using any of the offered methods; as it stands, there is no current regulation as far as the UK and enabling certain trading of Steem, however this can definitely change so it’s best to stay up to date on any important changes in the overall regulatory framework for the UK.

 Those who are looking to purchase Steem that are residents of the US and Canada can be happy to know that this can be done seamlessly through the Binance exchange.
 Residents of the US and Canada can sign up immediately on Binance without verification and can proceed to choose a funding method to begin their purchase of Steem.

 Residents of the US and Canada are free to purchase Steem after linking a base credit card, or can immediately swap any deposited Bitcoin on Binance for Steem as well.

-Since Australian favored exchanges including eToro and Plus500 are not supported at this time for Steem asset listings, however Binance does in fact allow Australian residents to register and purchase Steem on the platform.
+Since Australian favored exchanges are not supported at this time for Steem asset listings, however Binance does in fact allow Australian residents to register and purchase Steem on the platform.
 Australian residents are free to purchase Steem on Binance through either a credit card or a base cryptocurrency (Via a deposit in something such as Bitcoin).
 Otherwise, there’s no current issue in Australia in regards to cryptocurrency.